ktalexcheng/gymrapp/README.md

-# GymRapp -- The social app for gym rats
+# Gymrapp -- The social app for gym rats

 ## Building with Expo